DinaAli2003/Call-Center-project/README.md

 🔹 Tools Used

-Microsoft Power BI – for dashboard creation and visualization. power query editor for preprocessing
+-Microsoft Power BI – for dashboard creation and visualization.

+-power query editor for preprocessing

-Excel / CSV dataset – for data input.
+-Excel / CSV dataset – for data input.